 [Advertising] Placing ads above the fold improves their visibility and generates more ad revenue than ads that are placed in less visible locations.

-How Do You Measure “The Fold”?
+How Do You Measure “The Fold” in Web Design?

 In short, it is impossible to define exactly where the fold is placed on your website.
 The exactly location differs because of the variety of monitor screen sizes (desktop and laptop), screen resolutions, browser plugins and sizes of various mobile phones and tablets.